marcelrodriguezricc/conversations/python/tutorials/tensors/tensors.md

 # TENSORS

 Tensors are a class defined by PyTorch to store and operate on multi-dimensional arrays of numbers.
 More generally, they are multidimensional fields of numbers.
-In the field of Machine Learning,  they're used to train Neural Networks on complex data sets.
+In the field of Machine Learning,  they're used to allow neural networks to do work on complex data sets.

 They can be used in several ways: